jktomer/website/content/en/docs/concepts/cluster-administration/flow-control.md

 starve others (even at the same priority level).

 {{< caution >}}
-In the present implementation, requests classified as "long-running" — primarily watches — are not subject to the API Priority and Fairness filter.
+Requests classified as "long-running" — primarily watches — are not subject to the API Priority and Fairness filter.
 This is also true for the `--max-requests-inflight` flag without the API Priority and Fairness feature enabled.
 {{< /caution >}}